-In addition to bacteria, there is also growing attention to the role that algal symbionts play in supporting coral survival in turbid urban environments (e.g. Poquita-Du et al. 2020; Tan et al. 2020).
-Smith et al. (Smith et al. 2020) used next-generation sequencing and the SymPortal analytical framework to explore Symbiodiniaceae communities in five coral species across

-349 Singapore.
-In contrast to earlier suggestions that stress-tolerant Durusdinium strains likely play a crucial role in supporting the resilience of Singapore's corals (Guest et al. 2016b; Tanzil et al. 350 2016), they showed that symbiont communities were instead heavily dominated by 351 Cladocopium, adding to a growing list of studies showing that prevalence of Durusdinium is not 352 a prerequisite for survival in marginal and extreme environments (e.g. Smith et al. 2017b; Hume 353 354 et al. 2018; Camp et al. 2020; Osman et al. 2020).
-They also showed that, in contrast with other marginal reef environments, Singapore's reefs contained remarkably low diversity and a lack of 355 host-specificity in the symbiont communities (Smith et al. 2020), suggesting that while these 356 357 reefs support diverse coral assemblages, the strong selective pressure exerted by the extreme turbidity likely limits the diversity of the associated symbiont community.
-The observations from 358 359 this and related studies suggests that as high-resolution ITS2 analyses become more widespread and the usage of SymPortal framework increases, it will be possible to develop a deeper and 360 more nuanced understanding of important aspects of coral-algal symbioses in marginal reef 361 362 environments.
+In addition to bacteria, there is also growing attention to the role that algal symbionts play in supporting coral survival in turbid urban environments (e.g., Poquita-Du et al. 2020; Tan et al. 2020).
+Smith et al. (2020) used nextgeneration sequencing and the SymPortal analytical framework to explore Symbiodiniaceae communities in five coral species across Singapore.
+In contrast to earlier suggestions that stress-tolerant Durusdinium strains likely play a crucial role in supporting the resilience of Singapore's corals (Guest et al. 2016b; Tanzil et al. 2016), they showed that symbiont communities were instead heavily dominated by Cladocopium, adding to a growing list of studies showing that prevalence of Durusdinium is not a prerequisite for survival in marginal and extreme environments (e.g., Smith et al. 2017b; Hume et al. 2018; Camp et al. 2020; Osman et al. 2020).
+They also showed that, in contrast with other marginal reef environments, Singapore's reefs contained remarkably low diversity and a lack of host specificity in the symbiont communities (Smith et al. 2020), suggesting that while these reefs support diverse coral assemblages, the strong selective pressure exerted by the extreme turbidity likely limits the diversity of the associated symbiont community.
+The observations from this and related studies suggest that as high-resolution ITS2 analyses become more widespread and the usage of SymPortal framework increases, it will be possible to develop a deeper and more nuanced understanding of important aspects of coral-algal symbioses in marginal reef environments.

-364 Volcanic CO2 vents
+Volcanic CO2 vents